Skip to main content

 The UK government's Department for Education has launched a new online and telephone support service for apprentices who have been, or who are at risk of being, made redundant during the Covid-19 outbreak.
 The service has three key elements: advice and guidance, signposting to additional support and a vacancy sharing service.

 The service includes access to a dedicated telephone helpline offering apprentices free advice.
 Apprentices can search new employment opportunities and access local and national services offering financial, health and wellbeing, legal and careers support.

 The vacancy sharing service allows employers to register opportunities that might be suitable for apprentices who are out of work.

-During this challenging time, we are offering support to our apprentices and sponsoring employers to ensure that, wherever possible, current apprentices can continue and complete their apprenticeship, despite any break they have to take as a result of the Covid-19 pandemic.
+Kingston University is committed to supporting apprentices and employers.
+During this challenging time, we are offering support to our apprentices and sponsoring employers to ensure that, wherever possible, current apprentices can continue and complete their apprenticeship despite any break they have to take as a result of the Covid-19 pandemic.